SiruLee/sirulee.github.io/_posts/2024-05-05-quantum-amplitude-amplification.md

 I suggest reading Grover's original paper on his search algorithm to see how exactly the idea of quantum amplitude amplification was applied[^r2].

 [^r1]: Brassard, G., Høyer, P..
 (2 May 2000). _Quantum Amplitude Amplification and Estimation_.
-[^r2]: Grover, Lov K., “Quantum mechanics helps in searching for a needle in a haystack”, Physical Review Letters, Vol. 79, July 1997.
+[^r2]: Grover, Lov K..
+(July 1997). _Quantum mechanics helps in searching for a needle in a haystack_.
+Physical Review Letters.
+Vol. 79.